+Our collective advocacy, collaboration, relationship building, teamwork and persistence over the past 8 years appears to have paid off.
 On January 28, the Premier announced that Government is committing to major investment in our facility.

-We had our preliminary meeting with the province.
+We had our preliminary meeting with the province on March 3, 2021.
 They have provided us with the requirements for the next steps and we have begun that work.